Hybrid regime: History

 Countries autocratizing (red) or democratizing (blue) substantially and significantly (2010–2020).
 Countries in grey are substantially unchanged.

 The third wave of democratization from the 1970s onward has led to the emergence of hybrid regimes that are neither fully democratic nor fully authoritarian.
-Neither the concept of illiberal democracy, nor the concept of electoral authoritarianism fully describes these hybrid regimes.
+Neither the concept of illiberal democracy nor the concept of electoral authoritarianism fully describes these hybrid regimes.

-Since the end of the Cold War, such regimes have become the most common among undemocratic countries.
-At the end of the process of transformation of authoritarian regimes, limited elections appear in one way or another when liberalization occurs.
-Liberal democracy has always been assumed while in practice this process basically froze "halfway".

-In relation to regimes that were previously called "transitional" in the 1980s, the term hybrid regime began to be used and was strengthened according to Thomas Carothers:
+Since the end of the Cold War, such regimes gradually outnumbered the classical dictatorships.
+Authoritarian regimes change, and when countries liberalize, limited elections tend to follow, sooner or later.
+"Liberal democracy" is often purported when, in fact, this process basically froze "halfway."
+In relation to regimes that were previously called "transitional" in the 1980s, the term hybrid regime began to be used.
+According to Thomas Carothers:

-the majority of “transitional countries” are neither completely dictatorial nor aspiring to democracy, and by and large they cannot be called transitional.
+the majority of "transitional countries" are neither completely dictatorial nor aspiring to democracy, and by and large they cannot be called transitional.
 They are located in the politically stable gray zone, changes in which may not take place for decades.
 Thus, he stated that hybrid regimes must be considered without the assumption that they will ultimately become democracies.
 These hybrid regimes were called semi-authoritarianism or electoral authoritarianism.

 Hybrid regimes have evolved to lean more authoritarian while keeping some democratic traits.
 One of the main issues with authoritarian rule is the ability to control the threats from the masses, and democratic elements in hybrid regimes can reduce social tension between the masses and the elite.
 After the third wave of democratization, some regimes became stuck in the transition to democracy, causing the creation of weak democratic institutions.
 This results from a lack of institutional ownership during critical points in the transition period leading the regime into a gray zone between democracy and autocracy.

 These developments have caused some scholars to believe that hybrid regimes are not poorly functioning democracies, but rather new forms of authoritarian regimes.
 Defective democratic stability is an indicator to explain and measure these new forms of autocracies.
-Additionally, approval ratings of political leaders play an important role in these types of regimes, and democratic elements can drive up the ratings of a strongman leader creating a tool not utilized previously.
-Today, 'hybrid regime' is a term used to explain a growing field of political development where authoritarian leaders incorporate elements of democracy that stabilize their regimes.
+Additionally, approval ratings of political leaders play an important role in these types of regimes, and democratic elements can drive up the ratings of a strongman leader, creating a tool not utilized previously.
+As of the 2020s, 'hybrid regime' is a term used to explain a growing field of political development where authoritarian leaders incorporate elements of democracy that stabilize their regimes.